howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 </Instruction>

-All you do here is include information about the user who posted a link as well as information about the links' votes in the query's payload.
-You can now run the app again and the links will be properly displayed.
+All you do here is include information about the user who posted a link as well as information about each link's votes in the query's payload.
+You can now run the app again and the links will be ddisplayed properly.

 ![](https://imgur.com/tKzj3b5.png)